whitneymuseum/douglas-davis/README.md

-To respond to the challenge:
+To respond to the challenge
 ---------------------------

 1. Fork the repository